 This covers all faith with a structure and belief system which has weighty and substantial influence on human life and behaviour.
 Those of no faith are also covered.

 This is taught through our R.E curriculum with a wide range of faiths and beliefs covered.
-The Derby City syllabus forms the basis for this teaching and is matched to the faiths and beliefs within our surrounding communities.
-Each year group have a visit to place of worship every year and challenge any conflicting views.
-An example of this the decision to include a the trip to the local Hindu Temple with the knowledge that many children had little experience or knowledge of those with the Hindu faith.
+The Oldham RE syllabus forms the basis for this teaching and is matched to the faiths and beliefs within our surrounding communities.